Case Summarization: It Started With One HR Case

 The toughest conversation was not about AI summary quality.
 It was about where the summary deserved to live.

-• strengthened update visibility so agents could not miss when the summary needed attention
+• Update visibility strengthened so agents could not miss when the summary had changed

-• aligned change-highlighting to mark only newly added content, long enough to notice
+• Change-highlighting tightened to mark only newly added content, kept visible long enough to catch during real work

-• surfaced attachments as first-class context and made inclusion behavior predictable
+• Attachments surfaced as first-class context with predictable inclusion behavior

-• clarified authorship when summary content is reused for resolution notes
+• Authorship kept clear when summary content is reused in resolution notes

-This is what made summarisation feel less like “AI text” and more like a workflow tool.
+This is what made summarization feel less like "AI text" and more like a workflow tool.

 This work was not about replacing agent judgment.
 It was about reducing hidden work without creating new risk.